"It's the world's greatest company, period."

 John Rockefeller didn't run an infamously efficient organization just for kicks.
 As the largest shareholder, he had a vested interest in the success of Standard Oil.
 When managers and employees are shareholders alongside you, they share your desire to manage the business for the long term.

 Take a look at the cutthroat world of big-box retail, where smart growth and a fanatical focus on controlling costs are crucial to long-term success.
-Costco, for example, is known as much for its insider ownership and tenacious zeal for efficiency as anything.
+Costco, for example, is known as much for its insider ownership and tenacious zeal for efficiency as its great deals on TV’s and giant tubs of mayonnaise.
 And not coincidentally, it ranks among the biggest winners in this space for investors over the past 20 years.

 2. Enduring demand

 Demand for oil is strikingly consistent.
 For most companies, steady demand equates to steady cash generation.
 But for Exxon, the consistency of demand for oil is just as important as the duration of that demand.
 Constant doubts about the staying power of oil have helped to keep Exxon's shares consistently undervalued, allowing management and dividend reinvestors to steadily gobble up shares at attractive prices while the company continues to outpace expectations.